 Compared to the rest of the country, citizens of Wellington spend much less time in their cars: on average, their commute to work is only 15.26 minutes.
 This also means that noise and pollution levels in the city are less than they would otherwise be.

-Being a small city, Wellington does not have a public transit system used by locals to get to and from work.
+Wellington is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 In terms of college education, the citizens of Wellington rank slightly lower than the national average.
 15.75% of adults 25 and older in Wellington have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.